 In 2012, the department created three annual awards for graduating seniors, named in recognition of key faculty members who made significant contributions to the history and success of the department: the Janet E. Mills Award for Undergraduate Research, the Wynne Alexander Guy Spirit of the Mathematics Department Award, and the Mirbagheri-Yandl Award for a graduating mathematics major whose achievement and enthusiasm for mathematics reflect the spirit of these two beloved SU faculty members.

 Today, the SU mathematics department plays a vital role in the College of Science and Engineering.
 Our vibrant community supports a moderate but steady number of majors; approximately twenty graduate every year.

-The Math Department is located on the 4th floor of the Bannan building: Campus Map
+The Math Department is located on the 4th, 5th, & 6th floors of the Bannan-Science building: Campus Map

 To find the office of individual faculty members, please visit the Faculty page.